 Adult admission is $8; both seniors and kids are charged $5.

 Eastern Market opened in 1891 and covers over 42-acres (six blocks devoted to the public market) and is listed as the largest public market district in America.
 Back In 1978, The National Registry added the Eastern Market to their list of Historic.

 The Eastern Market showcases all the local area merchants and farmers who sell their products.
-Saturday is the best day to visit the market – though open on a year-round basis.
-Though many people said that the summertime is the best time to visit thanks to the nice warm temps.
+Saturday is the best day to visit the market although the market is open on a year-round basis.
+Though many people said that the summertime is the best time to visit thanks to the nice warm tempertaure.

 The Saturday market is open from 6 a.m. to 4 p.m.

 Comerica Park is located in downtown Detroit.
-You will find over 4,500 parking spots located there so that is something you will not have to worry about.
+You will find over 4,500 parking spots located there, so finding parking is something you will not have to worry about.
 Comerica Park also offers stadium tours during non-game times.